 Did you know that diamonds can be grown in a lab?
-That means they’re not mined, so they are not harmful to the earth.
+That means they’re not mined, so they are not as harmful to the earth, socially and environmentally.
+Companies such as Diamond Foundary are carbon-neutral certified, and your ring will sparkle just as much as a traditional diamond.
 Another option is choosing a ring that is vintage or utilizes stones from a family heirloom.
 Alternative stones are becoming more and more popular for engagement rings.
-I myself have a moonstone in my ring.
-There are many alternative stones that sparkle just as much as diamonds.
 If you decide that you do really want a diamond, talk to your jeweler to make sure they are socially responsible.
-You don’t want a blood diamond as a symbol of your love.

 2. Your invitations and other paper aspects.